-- 12. With regard to application "ratione personae" we note that immunity in the vast majority of cases only applies to members of parliament. - 13.
-However, in countries with a federal structure, it applies in principle both to members of the federal assembly (assemblies) and to those in the parliaments of the federal entities (this is the case, for example, in Belgium where a federal constitutional provision regulates this protection).
-In Germany, by contrast, the immunity of the members of the regional parliaments is determined by the constitution of the Länder.
+- 57. With regard to application "ratione personae" we note that immunity in the vast majority of cases only applies to members of parliament. - 58.
+However, in countries with a federal structure, it applies in principle both to members of the federal assembly (assemblies) and to those in the parliaments of the federal entities (this is the case, for example, in Belgium and in Germany).

-14. Countries in which immunity extends to persons other than members of parliament divide broadly into two groups.
+59. Countries in which immunity extends to persons other than members of parliament divide broadly into two groups.
 In countries with a British parliamentary tradition, immunity protects both people who give evidence before a parliamentary committee or a chamber (Australia, India, Kenya, New Zealand, Zambia) as well as to certain officials of the parliamentary institution (South Africa, Australia, Bangladesh, India, Zambia).